The 12 Most Dangerous Album Covers of All Time

 AC/DC — If You Want Blood (1978)

-No one band has lobbied harder for the electrocution of one of its members as AC/DC has done with Angus Young, starting with that first international release of High Voltage in 1976, where the errant schoolboy's ungrounded sneakers are attracting a lightning bolt.
-On Powerage (1978), the band took the more direct approach, and simply hardwired his sleeves with heavy circuitry.
+No one band has lobbied harder for the electrocution of one of their members as AC/DC has done with Angus Young, starting with the cover of that first international release ofHigh Voltage

+in 1976, where the errant schoolboy's ungrounded sneakers are attracting a lightning bolt.
+OnPowerage

+(1978), the band took the more direct approach, and simply hardwired his sleeves with heavy circuitry.
 That same year, the band released this live album, which carried this unspoken plea for safety loud and clear to headbangers everywhere: Don't play catch with a flying Gibson SG — you will lose.

 The Durutti Column — The Return of the Durutti Column (1980)

 Do you get the feeling that The Durutti Column's report card said: "Does not work well with others"?
 The first edition of this abrasive album came in a sandpaper sleeve that scratched any records stacked next to it.
-Too bad the sandpaper wouldn't allow for this advisory sticker: "Please wear cut-resistant gloves, and a properly fitted chemical cartridge/mechanical filter respirator (such as 3M 6000 series or equivalent) when pulling this album out of your record collection."

 Bon Jovi — Slippery When Wet (1986)

 The original sleeve sported a female in a clinging wet T-shirt, but Jon Bon Jovi himself nixed it when the record company gave the potentially offensive sleeve a pink border.
-Cue the indignant hair farmer outrage.
 Instead, they issued the album in a sleeve with a moistened black garbage bag design that was as eye-catching as a gray Crayola melting on the sidewalk.
 But for those myth-busters who actually want to try this at home, if you were to run this Slippery When Wet sleeve under a faucet and leave it undetected on a city street, someone would most assuredly fall and break a leg.
-You have a nice day, also.

 Michael Jackson — Dangerous (1991)

-When Michael Jackson released an album called Off the Wall, it was crazy good.
-When he released Thriller, it was thrilling.
-When he released Bad, it was all kinds of bad.
-So when he released an album called Dangerous, you'd better take his word for it that it was indeed a peril for all concerned.
+, it was all kinds of bad.
+So when he released an album calledDangerous,

+you'd better take his word for it that it was indeed a peril for all concerned.
 The fact that it jettisoned Quincy Jones, and contained new jack grooves and rap, in an attempt to attract a more younger and urban audience, should have sounded alarms.
 But more troubling was the cover, which hides every strip of facial tissue he altered with plastic surgery, and to date is the only album cover that draws connections between Aleister Crowley (yes, him again), the Elephant Man’s bones, Macaulay Culkin, P.T.
 Barnum, and Bubbles the Chimp.

 Honorable mentions (images intentionally omitted):